arunshekher/e107vagrantbox/README.md

 ### Additional Provisioning and Initialization
-* Creates a virtual host and points to ServerName e107dev.box (modify host machine's hosts file to map ServerName to vagrant box's ip: 10.0.0.7 )
+* Creates a virtual host with the ServerName e107dev.box (modify host machine's hosts file to map ServerName to vagrant box's ip: 10.0.0.7 )
 * Clones the current state of e107 Github Repository to to virtual host's document root.

 # Dependencies